Defence of Iwardo: Aftermath

+Legacy

 The memories of the resistance and the gaboro (ܓܢܒܪ̈ܐ) of Iwardo are recounted in Assyrian news sources such as Suroyo TV and a book published by Xalaf Bar-Dawud.
 Mor Julius Yeshu Cicek, who was the first Syriac Orthodox archbishop for Central Europe, published a poem that was written by Gallo Shabo after the defence, which details its events and theological reasoning behind why the Assyrians had to suffer from the Ottoman and Kurdish soldiers.
 In 1986, an interview with a witness and survivor of the Assyrian genocide, Yusëf Hanna, provided testimony to the defence of Iwardo and his experiences.
 The interview was later translated by the Assyrian Student Association of Chicago.
 In Assyrian genocide denial literature, Turkish professor Bülent Özdemir states that the story of the defence of Iwardo is "transmitted in an exaggerated way".

 Similarly to the defence of Azakh, music has been produced by Assyrian artists referencing the gabore of the defence of Iwardo.
 In 2018, Jacob Dinc published the song "M'Qadashto Hat Iwardo", addressed to the village in the second-person.
 Towards the end, he characterizes Iwardo as the home of heroes, expressing pain and agony in a retelling of the oral history of the Assyrian genocide.
 Assyrian singer Ishok Yakub composed a similar song with the lyrics: Do not let my remains be scattered and stepped on, in this land....
 Take my corpse to the village of Iwardo.
 Put me between the martyrs that are buried in the church of Mor-Hodtschabo.